Increa Computer Consulting

 show you how to use what you can afford well.
 Or, if something

 has become such a liability to you, let me help you find a

 - Guided tutorial lessons - If you receive an hour or two

-guided testing a word processor or spreadsheet or web
+of guided time, testing a word processor or spreadsheet or web

 browser, with your

 computing environment, you'll have a much better feel of what you want.

 I'll have a much better idea of what tutorial or reference